20 Facts About Aquamarine Gemstones

 Argentium® Silver Aquamarine Textured Ring from Blog Article: 20 Facts About Aquamarine Gemstones

-2. Roman fishermen called the aquamarine gemstone “water of the sea”.
-They used the aquamarine gem for protection, safety and for good luck during fishing.
+2. Roman fishermen called the aquamarine gemstone “water of the sea.”
+They used the aquamarine gem for protection, safety, and good luck during fishing.

 4. It takes millions of years for an aquamarine to form.

-8. Aquamarine gemstones come in various hues of blue - blueish green, blue-green, greenish blue and deep blue.
+8. Aquamarine gemstones come in various hues of blue—bluish green, blue-green, greenish blue, and deep blue.

 9. The coloring of aquamarine gemstones is attributed to trace amounts of ferrous iron.

-10. Many Aquamarine gemstones are typically heat treated to remove the greenish tint color leaving the stone a pure blue color.
+10. Many aquamarine gemstones are typically heat treated to remove the greenish tint, leaving the stone a pure blue color.

 11. An aquamarine is the modern birthstone for the month of March.